hpe-container-platform-community/hcp-demo-env-aws-terraform/README-AD.md

    -> Bind Password: 5ambaPwd@
 ```

+Two AD users have been created automatically when the enviroment was provisioned:

+- ad_user1 in the "Users" group
+- ad_admin1 in the "Administrators" group

 #### Adding an AD user

 To add an additional users, on your client machine open a shell session inside your cloned repo directory and paste the following command: